 I’ve heard of the NOPD’s EPIC Program.
 Is that different from ABLE?

 EPIC is the name of the New Orleans Police Department (NOPD)’s active bystandership program.
 The ABLE Project is a nationally-focused active bystandership program that builds on the learning that began with EPIC in NOPD.
 The creators of the New Orleans EPIC program remain significantly involved in the ABLE Project, and several members of the NOPD serve on the ABLE Project Board of Advisors.

-What is Georgetown Law’s Innovative Policing Program and why does it host the ABLE Project?
+What is Georgetown Law’s Center for Innovations in Community Safety and why does it host the ABLE Project?

-The mission of Georgetown Law’s Innovative Policing Program (IPP) is to identify and advance new approaches to long-standing challenges in policing, including rethinking the role police should play in public safety in a diverse and democratic society; ensuring that policing reduces insecurity and injustice instead of reinforcing inequality; and helping communities, police, and the broader legal system identify ways to work together to address the toxic legacy of racial discrimination that continues to distort law and policy in the United States.
+The mission of Georgetown Law’s Center for Innovations in Community Safety (CICS) is to identify and advance new approaches to long-standing challenges in policing, including rethinking the role police should play in public safety in a diverse and democratic society; ensuring that policing reduces insecurity and injustice instead of reinforcing inequality; and helping communities, police, and the broader legal system identify ways to work together to address the toxic legacy of racial discrimination that continues to distort law and policy in the United States.

-The ABLE Project furthers the IPP’s mission by seeking to reduce policing harm and transform policing culture through training, education, and research.
+The ABLE Project furthers CICS’s mission by seeking to reduce policing harm and transform policing culture through training, education, and research.

 Where can I find updates on the ABLE Project?

 The ABLE Team keeps our website regularly updated.
 You can find current news stories about active bystandership on our In the News page.
 Connect with us on Twitter @GeorgetownABLE and on LinkedIn at our ABLE Project page.
 If you have a specific question, contact our team at ABLE@georgetown.edu.